elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/variables.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The difference is that var is function scoped and let is block scoped.
-If it is used outside of a function, it is considered a global variable.</div><br />
+  <div><strong>Interview Response:</strong> The distinction is that var is function scoped, whereas let is block scoped.
+If used outside of a function, it is called a global variable.</div><br />
-  <div><strong>Technical Response:</strong> JavaScript var and let are both used for variable declaration, but the difference between them is that var is function scoped and let is block scoped.
-It can be said that a variable declared with var is defined throughout the program as compared to let.
+  <div><strong>Technical Response:</strong> Both var and let get used for variable declaration in JavaScript.
+However, the distinction is that var is function scoped and let is block scoped.
+When compared to let, a variable declared using var is considered defined throughout the program.
   </div>
   </div>
 </details>